 SA Objective Proposed Policy No policy 47 HRA implications 'sense of place' and individual contribution is valued.
 7. To provide access to employment opportunities for all sectors of society ensuring that everyone who wants to work has the opportunity to secure appropriate paid employment.
 Unknown ?
-The proposed policy ad no policy option are about housing to the lack of detail regarding spatial information, the effect N/A 8.
+N The proposed policy ad no policy option are about housing provision based around employment growth.
+However, due to the lack of detail regarding spatial information, the effects are unknown at this time.
+N N/A 8.
 To ensure the sustainable development of the proposed economic growth and encourage industrial and employment development at key sites within the District to support priority regeneration areas.
 Construction of thousands of new homes will increase GVA of construction industry across Thanet (all other things being equal).
 The supply chain effects will also help stimulate economic growth in other related sectors.
-No direct effects on the supply of industrial and employment are described in either the proposed policy or the no policy option.
+No direct effects on the supply of industrial and employment development are described in either the proposed policy or the no policy option.
 Effects will be short term if carried out as one off investment.
 N/A 9.
 N/A N/A 10.
 To improve efficiency in land use through the re-use of previously developed land and existing buildings, including reuse of materials from buildings, and encourage urban renaissance.
 Unknown ?
-The proposed policy and no policy option relate to strategic Positive effects could be achieved through encouraging pote greenfield land.
+The proposed policy and no policy option relate to strategic housing provision.
+No spatial information has been given.
+Positive effects could be achieved through encouraging potential regeneration of previously developed land, avoiding greenfield land.
 N/A 11.
 To ensure that a sustainable pattern of development is pursued.
-Unknown ?
-The proposed policy and no policy option relate to strategic as such the likely effects of new housing on key services an N/A 12.
+N/A 12.
 To conserve and enhance the character and quality of the area's landscape and townscape particularly associated with town centres and coastal areas.
 Unknown ?
 The numbers of homes proposed are numerical targets only development and spatial locations, as such it is not possible N/A 13.
 To preserve and enhance sites, features and areas of historic archaeological or architectural importance, and their settings.
 Unknown ?
 The numbers of homes proposed are numerical targets only development and spatial locations, as such it is not possible The options do not include targets for restoration or reuse.
-O options on these targets.
+O options on these targets. to assess potential impact on historic sites/assets.
 N/A